vijaynbec/VijayN_CloudPractical/06.AWS Networking Components/3.Transit Gateway - Multi VPC - One Region/Readme.md

-# 🧭 AWS Transit Gateway Lab: Multi-VPC Connect in a Region
+# 🧭 AWS Transit Gateway Lab: Multi-VPC Connect within Region

 ## Overview
 Demonstrates how to use AWS Transit Gateway to connect three VPCs within the same region, each hosting an EC2 instance.